georgematheos/vs-app-backend/storage-formats.md

 be completed at a specific time, such as automatically deleting a visitations request.

 Each timed event information object is stored in a MongoDB as a document with the following fields:
-* `actionType`: integer.
+* `type`: integer.
 This is a number that specifies the type of action to perform.
 It has a limited number of valid values.
+* `time`: milliseconds since Jan.
+1, 1970 (the time the event should occur)
 * `_id`

-All valid values for `actionType` are listed below, along with a description of what type of action they specify:
+All valid values for `type` are listed below, along with a description of what type of action they specify:
 * `1` - This refers to the action of performing a request to one of the services on the feathers API server.
-This is currently the only supported value for `actionType`.
+This is currently the only supported value for `type`.
 If this is the value chosen, the timed event information object should also contain the following fields:
   * `service`: string (the name of the service using which an operation should be performed)
   * `method`: string (the name of the method that should be performed on this service)
   * `parameters`: array (this is a list of the parameters that should be passed into the request.